Javascript is not enabled.

 Yes.
 In fact, if you are signed up for both Social Security and Medicare Part B — the portion of Medicare that provides standard health insurance — the Social Security Administration will automatically deduct the premium from your monthly benefit.

-The standard Part B premium in 2023 is $164.90 a month.
+The standard Part B premium for 2024 is $174.70 a month, an increase of $9.80 from the 2023 rate.
 Medicare Part A, which covers hospitalization, is free for anyone who is eligible for Social Security, even if they have not claimed benefits yet.

-If you are getting Medicare Part C (additional health coverage through a private insurer) or Part D (prescriptions), you have the option to have the premium deducted from your Social Security benefit or to pay the plan provider directly.
+If you are getting Medicare Part C (additional health coverage through a private insurer, also known as Medicare Advantage) or Part D (prescriptions), you have the option to have the premium deducted from your Social Security benefit or to pay the plan provider directly.
 If you want the deduction, you will have to contact your part C or D provider to arrange it.

 Keep in mind